cklim83/test_md/oop/equality.md

 ---

-There are different measures of equivalence for Ruby objects
+There are different measures of equality for Ruby objects

 ## The `==` Instance Method
 - `==` is **not** an operator but an instance method. `a == b` is actually syntactic sugar for `a.==(b)` for developers to write more naturally. `a` is the caller, `b` the argument and `==` the method invoked.